fenago/learn-java-12-programming/lab_guide/Lab_16.md

 process (which is the vast majority of cases), the [StringBuilder] class is a preferred choice because it is faster.

-Try, catch, and finally clauses {#try-catch-and-finally-clauses .header-title}
+Try, catch, and finally clauses
 -------------------------------

 This book contains *Exception